jasonaden/angular/aio/content/guide/observables.md

 # Observables

 Observables provide support for passing messages between publishers and subscribers in your application.
 Observables offer significant benefits over other techniques for event handling, asynchronous programming, and handling multiple values.

 Observables are declarative -- that is, you define a function for publishing values, but it is not executed until a consumer subscribes to it.
 The subscribed consumer then receives notifications until the function completes, or they unsubscribe.

 An Observable can deliver multiple values of any type -- literals, messages, or events, depending on the context.
 The API for receiving values is the same whether the values are delivered synchronously or asynchronously.
 Because setup and teardown logic are both handled by the Observable, your application code only needs to worry about subscribing to consume values, and when done, unsubscribing.
 Whether the stream was keystrokes, an HTTP response, or an interval timer, the interface for listening to values and stopping listening is the same.

 Because of these advantages, Observables are used extensively within Angular, and are recommended for app development as well.

 ## Basic terms

-As a publisher, you create an `Observable` object that defines a *subscription* method.
+As a publisher, you create an `Observable` instance that defines a *subscription* method.
 This is the function that is executed when a consumer calls the `subscribe()` method.
 The subscription method defines how to obtain or generate values or messages to be published.

-To execute the Observable and begin receiving notifications, you call the Observable object's `subscribe()` method, passing an *observer*.
-This is a JavaScript object that defines the handlers for the notification you receive.
+To execute the Observable instance and begin receiving notifications, you call its `subscribe()` method, passing an *observer*.
+This is a JavaScript object that defines the handlers for the notifications you receive.
 The method returns a `Subscription` object, which has an `unsubscribe()` method that you call to stop receiving notifications.

-.

 Here's an example of how an Observable could be used to provide geolocation updates.
 This example demonstrates the basic usage model: